top of page

 A Good Option Logo 09APR24.png

 A Good Option, a 501c(3)*, solicits donations of equity from early-stage US tech companies and their founders, senior employees, and investors, with the proceeds from eventual exits going to support US Jewish and Israeli charitable causes, among other non-profits.
-Every donor will be able to direct the proceeds to the 501c(3) organization(s) of their choice.
+Every donor will be able to recommend 501c(3) organization(s) of their choice to receive the proceeds.
 We believe A Good Option can be both an additional source of funding for US Jewish organizations and Israeli non-profits (among others) and an effective way to engage the important young Jewish tech demographic in Jewish communal life.

 *we haven’t applied for tax-exempt status yet, but expect to receive it.